-• The KS1 and KS2 results from summer 2022 plus the school's own data on pupils' attainment and progress in all year groups in each term for 2022/2023.

-Provision of SEND and the outcomes for SEND pupils.

-• Admissions: Admissions policies are reviewed every year.
-Kenningtons continues to be popular - we will have 2 full classes in Reception for September 2023.
-Nursery applications also continue to be high.

-The standard of teaching and the support and continuous professional development teachers receive.

-• The School Improvement Plan: This year there was particular focus on the school's curriculum in all subjects - the development of the curriculum's content, implementation and outcomes.

-• After School Provision: This was new in school from September 2022 and will be continued in 2023/2024.

-- Reviewing safeguarding audits by outside providers. - Monitoring how the pupil premium and sports premium grant are spent. - Reviewing the results of the parent questionnaire and pupil survey.
+- The KS1 and KS2 results from summer 2023 plus the school's own data on pupils' attainment and progress in all year groups in each term. - Provision of SEND and the outcomes for SEND pupils including the review of an audit on SEND provision. - · Admissions: Admissions policies for both the school (Reception to Year 6) and the Nursery. - The standard of teaching and the support and continuous professional development teachers receive. - The School Improvement Plan: There was continued focus on the development of the curriculum and its delivery to pupils.
+The curriculums for Art and Science were rewritten and improvement in these subjects is already being seen. - · Reviewing a safeguarding audit. - Monitoring how the pupil premium and sports premium grant are spent. - · Reviewing the results of Parent View and pupil survey. - · Reviewing an audit on EYFS provision - · Governors undertook training in safeguarding and child protection

-FINANCE
+FINANCE AND AUDIT